sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 **Formats recognized**

-Sensible recognizes paragraphs separated by vertical gaps, or "paragraph breaks."
+Sensible recognizes paragraphs separated by configurable vertical gaps, or "paragraph breaks."

-Sensible detects paragraph breaks when the vertical gap between two lines is larger than 40% of the font height of the output line.
 Sensible never detects paragraph breaks at the end of a page.
 Sensible don't use paragraph margins, for example indentations, to detect paragraphs.

 Configurable syntax
 ----